-You notice your HVAC system start up and you’re ready for a comfortable blast of warm air, but instead all you get is cool air blowing.
-That’s not preferable when it’s cold outside!
+You notice your HVAC system start up and you’re expecting a comfortable blast of warm air, but instead all you get is cool air blowing.
+That’s not preferable in freezing temperatures!

-There are a couple reasons why your furnace could be giving off cold air.
+There are a few reasons why your furnace could be giving off cold air.
 Strogen's Service Experts is here with a couple of them to help you locate the culprit.

-It might seem silly, but the thermostat is where you should start.
-It’s the starting place for any furnace technician, too.
-Make sure the system is set to “auto instead of “on.”
-If the thermostat is set to “on” then your HVAC system will blow continuously, even when it isn’t really heating the air coming out, thus blasting cold air.
+It may seem silly, but the thermostat is where you should start.
+It’s the first place any heating system technician will check, too.
+Confirm the system is set to “auto and not “on.”
+If the thermostat is set to “on” then your HVAC system will blow continuously, even when it isn’t really heating the air being produced, thus blasting cold air.
 Changing it to “auto” will make sure the heating equipment only blows when it’s really heating the air to keep your home warm and comfortable.

-Most air filters need to be changed monthly to prevent them from growing dirty and clogged.
-If they aren’t changed often enough, the dirty air filter may restrict airflow into your heating equipment.
-If this occurs, it can overheat your furnace, causing the equipment to stop heating as a safety precaution.
+The majority of air filters need to be changed monthly to prevent them from growing dirty and clogged.
+If they aren’t replaced often enough, the clogged air filter may restrict airflow into your furnace.
+If this occurs, it can overheat your system, causing the equipment to stop heating as a safety precaution.

-If your duct work contains leaks, connection issues, or was designed incorrectly, it could allow warm air from the heating system to leak out.
-This would not only cause your heating system to give off cold air, it could seriously run up your utility bills since your heating equipment is heating non-living space, and will have to work overtime to keep your home warm.
+If your duct work has leaks, connection issues, or was not designed properly, it could allow warm air from the heating system to leak out.
+This would not only cause your heating system to give off cold air, it could seriously run up your utility bills since your heating equipment is heating non-living space, and will have to work overtime to keep your home comfortable.

-There are multiple other reasons that your heating equipment could blow cold air.
-Call Strogen's Service Experts today and we’ll send an expert to diagnose your issue and get your home warm and comfy again in no time.
+There are multiple other reasons that your heating equipment could produce cold air.
+Call Strogen's Service Experts today and we’ll send a technician to diagnose your issue and get your home warm and comfy again in no time.
 If you have yet to turn on your furnace but don’t want to get left in the cold, give us a call about our fall promotion and ask about how you can save money on a heating tune-up.